temporalio/cli/temporalcli/commandsmd/commands.md

   For a list of time zones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 * `--schedule-search-attribute` (string[]) -
-  Set schedule Search Attributes using 'KEY="VALUE"' pairs.
+  Set schedule Search Attributes using `KEY="VALUE` pairs.
-  Use JSON values.
+  Keys must be identifiers, and values must be JSON values.
+  For example: 'YourKey={"your": "value"}'.
   Can be passed multiple times.
 * `--schedule-memo` (string[]) -
-  Set a schedule memo using 'KEY="VALUE"' pairs.
+  Set a schedule memo using `KEY=VALUE` pairs.
-  Use JSON values.
+  Keys must be identifiers, and values must be JSON values.
+  For example: 'YourKey={"your": "value"}'.
   Can be passed multiple times.

 #### Options